tjsaunders/ardupilot_wiki/copter/source/docs/sport-mode.rst

    adjustable with the ANGLE_MAX parameter)
--  The altitude is maintained with the altitude hold controller so the vehicle will attempt to hold it's current altitude when the sticks are placed with 10% of mid-throttle.
+-  The altitude is maintained with the altitude hold controller so the vehicle will attempt to hold it's current altitude when the sticks are placed within 10% of mid-throttle.
 It will climb or descend at up to 2.5m/s (this speed is adjustable with the PILOT_VELZ_MAX parameter)